karptonite/geekcache/README.md

 [![Build Status](https://travis-ci.org/karptonite/geekcache.svg)](https://travis-ci.org/karptonite/geekcache)

 GeeKCache is a wrapper for Memcached with tags, soft invalidation, memoization, and regeneration through callbacks.
+It if fully tested and easily extendable.

 Installation
 ------------